Hi! It’s konkaz (@konkazuk) here.

 I believe boys generally love engaging in thrilling activities like this and enjoy practicing various tricks and techniques.

 While I, my wife, my daughter were dropping out (daughter switched skateboarding to roller skating), he kept going…

-Then a good news for him was delivered from one of my wife’s mum friends.
+And while all this was happening, a good news for was delivered from one of my wife’s mum friends for him.